-- 1. Experiment with different materials for the evaluation of material properties through various destructive testing procedures. - 2.
-Examine the microstructures of different materials and also identify the hardness values.
+- CO1: Evaluate the material properties of different materials through various destructive testing procedures. - CO2: Examine the microstructures of different ferrous and Non-Ferrous materials. - CO3: Evaluate the hardness values of different Ferrous and Non-Ferrous materials..

 NOTE: Any 6 experiments from each section A and B.